danderson00/webpack-worker/README.md

 webpack-worker is a tiny library that greatly simplifies running CPU intensive work on another thread in the browser.

+For a detailed walk-through of using `webpack-worker`, see the blog post [here]().

 ## Installation

     npm i --save webpack-worker

 ## Usage

-There are two different styles of workers - processes and APIs.
+`webpack-worker` provides two different styles of workers - processes and APIs.

 ### Process